2023 Best Public Health Schools in Iowa

 Top Iowa Schools in Public Health

 You’ll be in good company if you decide to attend University of Iowa.
 It ranked #2 on our 2023 Best Public Health Schools in Iowa list.
-Iowa is a very large public school located in the small city of Iowa City.
+Iowa is a very large public school located in the city of Iowa City.

-You’ll be in good company if you decide to attend Mercy College of Health Sciences.
-It ranked #4 on our 2023 Best Public Health Schools in Iowa list.
-Mercy College of Health Sciences is a fairly small private not-for-profit school located in the midsize city of Des Moines.
+You’ll join some of the best and brightest minds around you if you attend Mercy College of Health Sciences.
+The school came in at #4 on this year’s Best Public Health Schools in Iowa list.
+Mercy College of Health Sciences is a fairly small private not-for-profit school located in the medium-sized city of Des Moines.

 Read full report on Public Health at Mercy College of Health Sciences

 Out of the 7 schools in Iowa that were part of this year’s ranking, Allen College landed the # 5 spot on the list.
-Located in the small city of Waterloo, Allen College is a private not-for-profit college with a fairly small student population.
+Located in the small city of Waterloo, Allen College is a private not-for-profit school with a fairly small student population.

 Read full report on Public Health at Mount Mercy University